mvcds/my-library/carreer/development/State.md

 ...

-This abstract time is simply a sequence of values in time that has a single name.
+This abstract time is simply a sequence of [[my-library/carreer/development/Value|values]] in time that has a single name.

 ---